TikTok Green Goddess Salad (Baked by Melissa)

 - 1/4 cup olive oil

-- 2 tbsp rice vinegar any white vinegar works
+- 2 tbsp. rice vinegar any white vinegar works

 - 1 cup basil leaves

-- 1 cup baby spinach leaves
+- 1 cup baby spinach leaves, packed

 - 2 cloves garlic

-- 1 small shallot
+- 1 small shallot, roughly chopped

 - 1/3 cup nutritional yeast See Note 1

-- 1/4 cup nuts of choice (optional)
+- 1/4 cup nuts of choice or pumpkin seeds (pepitas) optional

 Instructions

-- Pour dressing over salad and toss to combine.
+- Finish: Pour dressing over the salad and toss gently to combine.
+Cover with plastic wrap and refrigerate or serve right away.

 Oh wow!
 I didn’t expect something as simple as a green salad to be so flavorful!
 I was pleasantly surprised!